akltech/Object-Detection/README.md

 ## Step 2: Apply image preprocessing techniques

-In general, it's difficult for computers to detect shapes in a noisy image.
-For this reason, blurring an image changes computer interpretability.
+In general, it's difficult for cascade classifiers to detect shapes in noisy images.
+Noise is random brightness or color in an image; it results from light in an image that a camera cannot capture.
+For this reason, blurring a photo may improve detection accuracy.
   <br></p>
-Noise is random brightness or color in an image; it results from light in an image that the camera cannot interpret.
-When an object detection method takes a noisy image as input, the result is scattered points across the frame instead of the expected outlines around the objects.
-In figure 1, a noisy sky image resulted in poor object detection.
-However, in the blurry photo to the far right in figure 1, the clouds are more visible to the human eye and a computer.
+In figure 1, a noisy sky image resulted in poor object detection; instead of boxes around the clouds, the algorithm detected the noise.
+More accurate detection will occur by removing the noise with a blur filter, as shown in the last photo of figure 1.

 <br></p>
 <p float="left">
   <img src="https://github.com/akltech/Vehicle-Detection/blob/93899e8dfa69af52daee7c07d4a1fb59f53ccd99/Images/sky%20with%20a%20lot%20of%20noise.jpg" width="300" />